Nr44suessauer/nr44suessauer.github.io/_pages/about.md

 I’m an engineer and tech enthusiast passionate about creating innovative projects that combine hardware and software – from DIY robotics to IoT and automation.
 For me, efficiency and meeting deadlines are always top priorities.

-I’m currently an academic assistant at Hochschule Heilbronn, where I teach [Signal Processing 2](assets/pdf/SignalVerarbeitung2ModulHandbuch.pdf) and [Realtime Systems](assets/pdf/RealTImeSystemsModulHandbuch.pdf), along with handling various other responsibilities at the university.
+I’m currently an academic assistant at [Hochschule Heilbronn](https://www.hs-heilbronn.de/en), where I teach [Signal Processing 2](assets/pdf/SignalVerarbeitung2ModulHandbuch.pdf) and [Realtime Systems](assets/pdf/RealTImeSystemsModulHandbuch.pdf), along with handling various other responsibilities at the university.

 I started deadlinedriven.dev to provide students with tutorials and insights into exciting technical projects.
 Here, I share my knowledge, experiences, and journey from concept to completion.

+Occasionally, I publish diverse content in the [blog section](/blog), where you can find tutorials, instructions, and more.